Stop losing winnable deals

 Naturally, all this personalization makes target account selling fairly research-intensive, which is why some salespeople consider it a waste of time.
 But, as you’ll see below, it can be an incredibly profitable sales methodology when done right.

-What is the benefit of target account selling?
+What are the benefits of target account selling?

 Target account selling offers three major benefits for sales teams willing to put in the work.